syntaxseed/templateseed/README.md

 Usage - Caching
 --------

-The default location for cached version is a cache/ directory within the templates directory.
-The cache directory must already exist.
+The default location for cached versions is a cache/ directory within the templates directory.
+The cache directory must already exist and be writeable.

-Caching enabled from the start:
+Caching enabled from the start (notice the true parameter to the constructor):
 ```
 $tpl = new TemplateSeed(__DIR__.'/src/templates/', true);
 $tpl->setTemplate('header');